mongodb/mongo-c-driver/doc/mongoc_read_concern_new.rst

 Returns
 -------

 Creates a newly allocated read concern that can be configured based on user preference.
-This should be freed with :symbol:`mongoc_read_concern_destroy() <mongoc_read_concern_destroy>` when no longer in use.
+This should be freed with :symbol:`mongoc_read_concern_destroy()` when no longer in use.